NBA trade deadline sees Irving, Durant bolster West teams

 The deadline was 3 p.m.
 EST, though most of the deals weren’t approved by the league office until much later as teams swapped not only players, but plenty of draft picks.

 “I’ll show you how wrong I was,” said Cleveland president of basketball operations Koby Altman, whose team was one of few that made zero moves.
 “I thought it was going to be a quiet, quiet deadline.
-But this is the NBA, and the NBA never stops.
-And, it’s really fragile.
-It’s a really fragile industry, and you don’t know what’s going to tip one way or the other.”
+But this is the NBA, and the NBA never stops.”

 Phoenix could end up being more powerful than last season’s squad, which won an NBA-best 64 games, then flamed out with a second-round loss to Dallas.
 The Suns just got Devin Booker back from a groin injury that had sidelined him since Christmas and soon will add Durant to the lineup when he recovers from a sprained knee ligament.
 That’s on top of Chris Paul and Deandre Ayton.